T: 202 556 2010

-Jeffrey Lamken, a nationally recognized appellate practitioner, has argued 23 cases before the U.S. Supreme Court and briefed dozens more on a wide range of topics including administrative law, the First Amendment, antitrust, bankruptcy, civil rights, criminal procedure, energy, intellectual property, searches and seizures, separation of powers, and telecommunications.
-He has also handled matters in virtually all of the federal courts of appeals and many state appellate courts.
+Jeffrey Lamken, a nationally recognized appellate practitioner, has argued 23 cases before the United States Supreme Court and briefed dozens more on a wide range of topics including administrative law, the First Amendment, antitrust, bankruptcy, civil rights, criminal procedure, energy, intellectual property, searches and seizures, separation of powers, and telecommunications.
+He has handled matters in virtually all of the federal courts of appeals and many state appellate courts.
 Mr. Lamken also develops, briefs, and argues critical motions in significant trial matters.

 MoloLamken has been ranked as one of the top ten litigation boutiques in America.
 In addition to an active Supreme Court and appellate practice, the firm handles complex civil and criminal matters, serving an international client base.

 Before founding MoloLamken, Mr. Lamken headed Baker Botts' Supreme Court and Appellate Practice in Washington, D.C.
 Mr. Lamken served as an Assistant to the Solicitor General in the United States Department of Justice and was a partner in the Washington D.C. litigation boutique Kellogg, Huber & Hansen.
 He clerked for the Honorable Sandra Day O’Connor of the United States Supreme Court and the Honorable Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.